xp4xbox/Python-Backdoor/README.md

 ## Help

-If you need any help at all, feel free to open a "help" issue.
+If you need help, feel free to open a "help" issue.

+### Common problems

+- Injecting shellcode requires the architecture specified by the command. eg. x64: `msfvenom windows/x64/meterpreter/reverse_tcp`
+- For use outside of network specified port is not open, check specified port with a [port scanner](https://www.whatismyip.com/port-scanner/)

 ## Contributing